Starting a New Patient Relationship Over Telemedicine

 Keep in mind that these initial visits can result in an order for lab work or a referral to see an in-person provider.
 If that’s the outcome of the visit, that doesn’t mean the visit itself shouldn’t have occurred via telehealth.
 If anything, it indicates the provider’s recognition of telehealth’s frequent need for in-person medical intervention or supplementation.

 In limited situations, even surgeons can conduct effective, high-quality visits via telemedicine — especially when the purpose of the visit is to provide the patient with a second opinion about a proposed course of action, to review the findings of imaging studies, or to follow up on post-surgical mobility and pain management.
-As the federal government urges doctors to stop performing non-urgent surgeries, and as ventilator-equipped ambulatory surgical centers (ASCs) await news as to whether their facilities will be used to care for COVID-19 patients, many orthopaedic surgeons and similarly-situated specialists are asking whether telemedicine is a feasible alternative for their practices.
+As the federal government urges doctors to stop performing non-urgent surgeries, and as ventilator-equipped ambulatory surgical centers (ASCs) await news as to whether their facilities will be used to care for COVID-19 patients, many orthopedic surgeons and similarly-situated specialists are asking whether telemedicine is a feasible alternative for their practices.

 Specialties Less Suited to Establishing Relationships Via Telemedicine